-Swales are broad, shallow channels along roads, driveways and parking lots that are part of the City's stormwater drainage system.
-Swales are designed to protect your property from flooding.
-Properly maintained swales can collect stormwater runoff, trap pollutants, increase groundwater recharge, and slow the flow of runoff, reducing erosion.
-Palm Coast has more than 1,200 miles of roadside swales.
+Swales are the broad, shallow channels along roads, driveways and parking lots that are designed to protect your property from flooding.
+They are part of the City's stormwater drainage system.
+Properly maintained swales can collect stormwater runoff, trap pollutants, increase groundwater recharge, and slow the flow of runoff – thus reducing erosion.
+Palm Coast currently contains more than 1,200 miles of roadside swales.

 - To capture stormwater runoff

-- To direct runoff from residential properties and streets to a local water body
+- Direct runoff from residential properties and streets to a local water body;

-- To store runoff until it has a chance to soak into the ground
+- Store runoff until it has a chance to soak into the ground

-It is extremely important to continue regular swale maintenance to minimize flooding.
+The importance of performing regular swale maintenance cannot be understated.
 Swales were conceived to run from property to property, creating a stream that flows first to cross-ditches and then to larger bodies of water.
 Blockages can keep the system from progressing.
-Here are some important steps you can follow for routine swale maintenance:
+Here are some simple, yet significant, steps you can follow for routine swale maintenance:

 - Mow and maintain your swale at an acceptable grass height.
 Tall grass slows water movement.

-- Blow grass clippings back onto grass or landscape areas
+- Blow grass clippings back onto grass or landscaped areas

 - Keep your driveway culvert open.